banderson623/advent-of-code-2023/README.md

 3. Find the number of possibilities between then (last win - first win + 1)

 This was great, finished in 1/2 a second.

+# Day 7 - cards

+This will be challenging with swift.
+I am goig to have to learn how to do string manipulation much better.

+`nodemon --exec "swift -no-warnings-as-errors" s1.swift`